-Non-parent custody is complex and the non-parents have a high burden of proof because non-parents do not have a constitutionally protected right to have custody of someone else’s child (this is entirely different from adoption, of course).
-Washington courts have made it clear that the non-parents must prove that a parent is currently “unfit” or that there is a risk of “actual detriment” to the child if the non-parents are not able to obtain custody.
-Examples of current unfitness and actual detriment are case specific, but it must be enough to outweigh a parent’s due process and constitutional rights.
+These situations are complex, and non-parents have a high burden of proof—they do not have a constitutionally protected right to have custody of someone else’s child (aside from instances of adoption).
+Washington courts have made it clear that the non-parents must prove a parent is currently “unfit” or there is a risk of “actual detriment” to the child if the non-parents are unable to obtain custody.
+Examples are case-specific, but must be compelling enough for a court to override a parent’s due process and constitutional rights.

-It is important to understand that non-parent custody does not terminate a parent’s rights; it is usually a temporary and uncertain right awarded to a non-parent custodian, and when/if a parent is deemed fit, the parent may petition the court to regain custody.
+Non-parent custody does not terminate a parent’s rights; it is usually a temporary right awarded to a non-parent custodian.
+If and when a parent is deemed fit, the parent may petition the court to regain custody.